Twice Baked Mashed Potatoes

 Recipe notes

-- Twice baked mashed potatoes may also be served in individual gratin dishes or ramekins, which will reduce the baking time to 15-20 minutes.
+- Twice baked garlic mashed potatoes may also be served in individual gratin dishes or ramekins, which will reduce the baking time to 15-20 minutes.
 Just be sure to grease each dish well!

 - Store leftovers for up to 3 days in the refrigerator.